ammelsayed/hepdataset/paper/paper.md

 which are automatically translated into a complete event-processing pipeline.

+# State of the field

+A description of how this software compares to other commonly-used packages in the research area.
+If related tools exist, provide a clear “build vs. contribute” justification explaining your unique scholarly contribution and why existing alternatives are insufficient.

+# Software design

+An explanation of the trade-offs you weighed, the design/architecture you chose, and why it matters for your research application.
+This should demonstrate meaningful design thinking beyond a superficial code structure description.

 # Acknowledgements

 The author acknowledges the support of the University of Science and Technology of China and valuable discussions with members of the particle physics group.

+# AI usage disclosure

+Transparent disclosure of any use of generative AI in the software creation, documentation, or paper authoring.
+If no AI tools were used, state this explicitly.
+If AI tools were used, describe how they were used and how the quality and correctness of AI-generated content was verified.

 # References